Struggling Southampton sack manager Pellegrino

 The latest 3-0 defeat at relegation rivals Newcastle on Saturday proved to be the final straw for the Southampton hierarchy, with the club in danger of being relegated from the top flight for the first time since being promoted in 2012.

-"For this reason, I would like to say sorry to our fans because we couldn't represent our club properly.
-This is the worst thing that we did today."

-Former Blackburn, Manchester City and Stoke manager Mark Hughes has been installed as the early bookmakers' favourite to replace Pellegrino, with Marco Silva also linked with the job after being sacked by Watford in January.

-Former Alaves coach Pellegrino did lead the south-coast club into the FA Cup quarter-finals, with the now-managerless side set to visit third-tier Wigan in the last eight on Sunday.
+The former Alaves coach did lead the south-coast club into the FA Cup quarter-finals, with the now-managerless side set to visit third-tier Wigan in the last eight on Sunday.

 But Southampton had expected far better this season, after three consecutive top-eight finishes.